Ruhama Avraham: Kadima Party

-On 4 July 2007, as part of a round of government portfolios, Avraham was appointed to serve as the liaison between the government and the Knesset, which is responsible for the loneliness of the 60th anniversary of the State of Israel.
-IDF soldiers by teenagers, and the main show on Independence Day, which was widely praised.
+On 4 July 2007, as part of a round of government portfolios, Avraham was appointed to serve as the liaison between the government and the Knesset, which is responsible for the ceremony of the 60th anniversary of the State of Israel.

-On 6 July 2008, the government approved its monopoly on the tourism minister.
+On 14 July 2008, the government appointed Avraham as tourism minister.
 In her role as Tourism Minister she canceled the visa to their tourist from Ukraine opened a representative office of the Ministry of Tourism in China and crossed the tourist 3 million line.

 In the elections to the 18th Knesset, she was elected sixth on the Kadima list and in this Knesset served as Deputy Speaker of the Knesset, Chairperson of the Lobby for Minors and Mid-sized Businesses, Chairperson of the Lobby for Food Security, Member of the Knesset Foreign Affairs and Defense Committee.

 During her tenure as a member of the Knesset, she was considered a Knesset member whose social agenda is very close to her heart.
 It initiated a number of major laws, including: